 Spelling bee rules are an important part of any classroom game, whether you're holding a competition for one classroom or for several schools.
 The rules you use should be carefully considered prior to any competition.

-The rules you set will
+The rules you set will depend on these factors:

 * the age of the speller and